 #18: Highlight User Generated Content

 Whether you know it or not, your customers are generating content for you.
 (So thoughtful of them, right?)
 Wherever possible, highlight this user-generated content and use it to your advantage.
 This could be sharing ratings and reviews on product pages to show how others have had a positive experience with the product.
+You can create ad content that highlights influential social proof.
 It could also look like resharing an Instagram story where a follower tagged you in their own post where they’re talking about your products.
 Whatever it is, user-generated content is one of the best, most effective ways to show potential customers that your business and products are worth their time.

 Looking for some specific examples of user-generated content?
 Here are some that you can consider.